Bill Mills Park is located at 16-20 Benjamina Street in Mount Sheridan, just a short walk from the bus stop on George Cannon Drive.

 Then we needed to have a toilet and somewhere to store some of the sporting equipment.
 I identified a vacant block next door to the park.
 We then went through the approval process and built our toilets and storage facilities.

-Before long the neighbours were complaining about parking issues, so we had to get a car park put in as well.
+The neighbours were soon complaining about parking issues.
+As a result, a car park put in as well.
 That took a while but improved the situation immensely.

-An unexpected addition to the park came with people wanting to watch the sport.
-We secured some fill from the Gordonvale depot and before I knew it, it was covered in grass.
-After that a new shade sail was put over the children’s play equipment, and I remember thinking, ‘My work here is done!’
+An unexpected addition to Bill Mills Park came with people wanting to watch the sport.
+I secured land-fill from the Gordonvale depot.
+Council then applied grass-seed.
+Consequently, within weeks the hill was covered in grass.
+Council built a shade sail over the children’s play equipment.

 Cr.
 Rob Pyne (Disabled former MP, and Local Government Councillor).